 What if the automobile industry decided that giving you more control over your vehicle would make it easier and safer to drive?
 What if they added 50 more buttons, gages, and switches to your car’s dashboard, in an attempt to give you a better understanding of how well you operate your vehicle?
 You could do things like better control parallel parking, make safer left turns, gage how well you’re staying in your lane, and understand how much you negatively impact other drivers.

-Would these things make driving be easier, or harder?
-Would more people pass their drivers test, or would more people fail?
+Would these things make driving easier, or harder?
+Would more people pass their drivers test, or would more fail?

 Most importantly, would all this functionality make the roads a safer place?

 It was around 2009 when I first began to understand the answer to my metaphorical question.
 I had about 30 employees, and was running payroll, like I did every month.
 At the time, I was using QuickBooks desktop, the most well known payroll software on the market.
 My accountant, HR people, and other business owners I had spoken with all recommended QuickBooks.
-It was the biggest name in the payroll software space.
+It was the biggest name in the payroll software space, at the time.

-As I sat in my office, staring at a sea of fields, links, and endless buttons, it suddenly occurred to me.
-My breathing was heavier, heart rate was up, and my hand was grasping my forehead like I was taking a test in high school, that I hadn’t prepared for.
+After using QuickBook for a year or so, I found myself sitting in my office one day, staring at their endless sea of fields, links, and buttons.
+Then, it suddenly occurred to me that my breathing was heavier, my heart rate was up, and my hand was grasping my forehead like I was taking a test in high school that I hadn’t prepared for.
 This software was beyond overly complicated.
-There was way too many options.
-Too much to dig through, and to many things I could click on.
+There were too many options, too many links, and too many buttons to remember.

-But how could this be?
-I had used QuickBooks 100 times, and I still found myself getting lost in their software.
+How could this be so confusing?
+This was like my 30th time running payroll, and I still found myself getting lost in their software.

 Keep in mind, I was about 29 years old, and one of the services my company provided was developing software.
 So, I’ve always been pretty tech savvy, and using payroll software should have been a walk in the park.